babsey/nest-desktop-docs/user/usage-external/libre-office-extension.rst

 -------------------------

 To use the Graphical Notation extension in LibreOffice, download the extension and install it with a double-click.
+We recommend to use `LibreOffice Draw <https://www.libreoffice.org/discover/draw/>`_ for creating stand-alone figures.
 Once installed, access the gallery by going to "Insert" - "Media" - "Gallery".
 On the right side you can click on the gallery icon (:octicon:`image;1em;`) and go to "Graphical Notation".

 .. image:: /_static/img/screenshots/network/installation.png